vimtaai/book-javascript/docs/21-about-javascript.md

 }
 ```

 Much like other similar languages, in JavaScript every statement is followed by a semicolon (`;`), however unlike most languages it is optional.
-While JavaScript interpreters are capable of [automatic semicolon insertion][1bMDNSemicolon], it is still recommended to use semicolons, as there are edge-cases that may cause unintended behavior (or syntax error) if we omit it.
+While JavaScript interpreters are capable of [automatic semicolon insertion][1bMDNSemicolon], it is still recommended to use semicolons in our code, as there are edge-cases that may cause unintended behavior (or syntax error) if we omit it.

 JavaScript identifiers such as function and variable names are **case-sensitive**.
 There are [well-established best practices][1bMDNBestPractices] for using different letter casing for different language constructs.
 Variables, local constants, function and class method names use camel case (e.g. `camelCase`) while class names use Pascal case (e.g. `PascalCase`).
 Global constants may use upper snake case (e.g. `UPPER_SNAKE_CASE` ) but this is not a universally accepted convention.